sfarrens/sfarrens.github.io/homepage/docs/index.md

 * Cosmologist and Python enthusiast.

 * Postdoctoral researcher in the <a href="http://www.cosmostat.org/" target="_blank">CosmoStat</a> group at CEA-Saclay.

-Currently working on deconvolution of galaxy images.
+* Currently working on deconvolution of galaxy images and funded by <a href="http://dedale.cosmostat.org/">DEDALE</a>.

 ## Research Interests